Search

 The Victorian architectural styles include Queen Anne, Romanesque Revival – as shown by the Madison-Morgan Cultural Center – and Folk Victorian among others.

 A Queen Anne classic, the Hunter House (1883) on S. Main Street displays delicately turned porch supports known as spindlework or gingerbread ornamentation, which is why this home has also been called the Gingerbread House.
 The irregular shape and steep pitch of the roof along with the asymmetrical façade and square tower further help to identify this style.
-Learn more about the woman whose initials were worked into this stunning ornamentation on the free, self-guided walking tour.
+Learn more about the gentleman whose initials were worked into this stunning ornamentation on the free, self-guided walking tour.

 The John Wesley Moore house, now the Morgan County African-American Museum, is also Folk Victorian but with a Gable-ell design – intersecting gables creating an “L” shape.
 Moore, an African American born in the last years of slavery, lived in the house with his wife and four children while working as a tenant farmer for James Fannin.
 The house and 41 acres of land were deeded to Moore on October 31, 1899, “for five dollars and the service he [Moore] has given me [Fannin].”
 The structure is modestly decorated with sawn brackets on the porch posts.